janodvarko/harviewer/README.md

 ### Build

-The HAR Viewer build process uses Ant as its build tool.
+The HAR Viewer build process uses `Ant`, `Node.js` and `npm` as its build tools.
 To see a list of available tasks, use `ant -p` at the command line.

+Firstly, run `npm install` from the command line to install the `Node.js`/`npm` dependencies.

-A build can be performed in one of three ways.
+Now a build can be performed in one of three ways.

 #### 1) Node.js

 This is the default and preferred method.
-Node.js must be installed.
 To start a build, go to the project directory and execute the following command:

 `ant build`